kevL/yata/ReadMe.txt

 The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).

-The pathall directories are for gathering Info that will appear if Crafting.2da or Spells.2da are loaded as the cursor is moved over their cells.
+The pathall directories are for gathering Info that will appear on the statusbar if Crafting.2da, Spells.2da, or Feat.2da are loaded as the cursor is moved over their cells.
 (Yata was designed with Crafting in mind and can show stuff like Encoded IPs as readable strings on the statusbar, eg.)

 To bypass a setting without deleting it, prefix its line with any character you want.
 The parser considers only lines that begin with the string-variables